 ————— Read More —————

-Here is my complete guide to hiking Zion Canyon Overlook Trail in Zion National Park:
+Here is my complete guide to hiking Zion Canyon Overlook Trail at sunrise in Zion National Park:

 Zion Canyon Overlook Trail is one of the few trails available on the eastern side of Zion National Park.
 The trailhead is located right by the East entrance of the Zion-Mount Carmel Highway Tunnel along Highway 9.